germanfgv/firecrest-v2/docs/setup/arch/health_checks/README.md

 As you can see in the figure above, when enabled the periodic health check will update the status of

 1. HPC cluster connectivity (via SSH)
-2. Workload manager and scheduler (via SSH or API, depending the service)
+2. Workload manager and scheduler (via SSH or API calls, depending the service)
 3. Filesystem availability (read only)
 4. Object storage availabitity (S3 interface is reachable or not)